 Do you know how to design the perfect diet for building massive muscles?
 With building muscle, you do only half of the work in the gym.
-What’s more important is what you do in the kitchen and what you eat: eat wrong, and you’ll be squandering all the effort you put in and your growth opportunities.
-Conversely, eat correctly, and you can see impressive gains even when your training program isn’t quite up to par.
+What’s more important is what you do in the kitchen and what you eat: eat wrong, and you’ll be squandering all your effort and growth opportunities.
+Conversely, eat correctly, and you can see impressive gains even when your training program isn’t entirely up to par.

 So how do you design the perfect diet for building massive muscles?
 It’s pretty simple, and there’s a basic diet system that bodybuilders across the web have been using to that very end: counting your macros.